Skip to Main Content

 Evidence type suggestions (at least one required):

 • Dynamic or static digital representation of the website, repository or database.
-Documentation should include the exhibition name, publication date(s), curators and a listing of contributors and content (required if the work is selected for ERA peer review).
+Documentation should include the exhibition/archive/database name, publication date(s), curators and a listing of contributors and content (required if the work is selected for ERA peer review).

 • Peer recognition of the work via: